Craft an Inspiring Personal Vision for Your Life RIGHT NOWby Scott Jeffrey

 If you want your vision to drive you to your desired destination, don’t just read it.
 Embody it.
 Bring it to life.

-Create a mental picture of it in your mind’s eye.
+Then, create a mental picture of it in your mind’s eye.
 See yourself in the end picture with your vision actualized.

 What do you look like?
 What are you doing?
 As you’re actualizing your vision, how do you feel?